Six approaches to preventing damage in future floods:

 - Elevate the building - provides the best on-site protection

 - Stop floodwater in the yard with levees or floodwalls - prevents pressure and debris impacts on your walls

-- Stop floodwater at the wall by sealing the building (this technique is more appropriate for non-residential buildings.
+- Stop floodwater at the wall by sealing the building (called "dry floodproofing", it is more appropriate for non-residential buildings).

-- Stop sewer backup - you'll need to do this if you use barriers, dry floodproofing or wet floodproofing
+- Stop sewer backup - good for any home, and essential when using barriers, dry floodproofing or wet floodproofing

 Flood protection videos

-These videos were produced in VHS format and converted to digital wave files.
-The WMV files can be downloaded or played from the web.
+These videos were produced in VHS format and converted to digital wave files and published on YouTube.

-- Above the Flood - Video - details the raising of five slab-on-grade structures in Denham Springs (Livingston parish).
+- Above the Flood - Video - details the raising of five slab-on-grade structures in Denham Springs, Louisiana.
 Excavation and unified hydraulic jacking were used to raised these 1500-4000 sq ft structures with their slabs.
 The 20-minute video includes interviews with the property owners before and/or after their structures were raised.

 Are you Ready for Rain?
 Floodproofing Tips and Techniques - A series of eight videos that demonstrate and describe various methods of preventing flood damage, showing permanent and temporary options.